wernsey/wregex/README.md

 ## My TODO and pitfalls list:

-Like all backtracking expression engines, WRegex is susceptible to problems:
+Like all backtracking expression engines, **wregex** is susceptible to problems:
 * The expression `"(:a*)*b"` cannot match "aaaaab" and will cause a runtime error.
 	In general expressions such as this where there's a `'*'` on both sides of the ')' should be avoided, or one should use lazy operators `'*?'` and `'+?'` as in